 The answer is yes, and his solution changed dental practice in many countries—and saved parents a bit of money to boot.

 His method uses pharmaceutical agents like ozone to both kill cavity-causing microorganisms in children’s mouths and encourage teeth to heal themselves.
 Although this treatment is not yet available in the United States, UNLV dental students have been reviewing relevant literature and, under Lynch’s mentorship, evaluating the related research.
 Here, he explains his research further.

 How did you come to focus on children’s cavities for this research?

 The American Academy of Pediatrics considers early childhood cavities the No. 1 chronic disease affecting young children.
 Cavities are a chronic condition five times more common than asthma and seven times more common than hay fever among children.
-And cavities are a major oral health problem in most industrialised countries, affecting 60 to 90 percent of schoolchildren.
+And cavities are a major oral health problem in most industrialized countries, affecting 60 to 90 percent of schoolchildren.

 What other risks are associated with cavities?

 Treating cavities is expensive, invasive, and time-consuming.
 The cost of restoring children’s teeth when they’ve been afflicted with early childhood cavities can exceed $1,000 per child.
 And young children often require general anaesthesia, sedation, and restraint prior to procedures and multiple extractions because they’re afraid, which not only increases the stress for the child, parents, and dentist, but also increases the treatment cost to around $6,000 per child.

 Early childhood cavities also result in higher rates of hospitalization and emergency room visits.
 Nearly 20 percent of all dental emergency visits are attributed to early childhood cavities.